MarTevoL/work-management-be/README.md

 ## Team Collaboration

 - [x] Team member can view other members’ tasks
-- [x] Team member and manager can leave comments on other members tasks

 ## Reminder & Notification

-- [x] Manager can receive email and/or in app notification about task status update by team member
+- [x] Manager can receive in app notification about task status update by team member
-- [x] Team member can receive receive email and/or in app notification about changes made by their manager to their tasks
+- [x] Team member can receive receive in app notification about changes made by their manager to their tasks

 # Endpoint APIs